Ballganda/mkbx/README.md

 ;;keyboard fine.
 If I could code I would take the open source code, strip ;;all the unused(for this) bits out of it and add in the options for prefix or ;;wrapper mode for keyboards.
-Would make it easier than copy pasting 1000+lines ;;of config file and replaces F13 with Fxx and keyboard name change.
+Would make it easier than copy pasting 1000+lines ;;of config file and replacing F24 with Fxx and keyboard name change.
-;;Keyboard list, test area, assign fxx to mkbx thats all ;;that is used
+;;Keyboard list, test area, assign fxx to mkbx thats all ;;that is used.